segmentio/segment-docs/src/connections/destinations/catalog/actions-listrak/index.md

 4. Click **Save** to save the mapping.

-### Alternative Approach: Separate Mappings for Each Event
+### Alternative approach: separate mappings for each event

 1. Under **Select events to map and send**, select **Track** for the **Event Type**.
 2. Click **Add Condition** and add: **Event Name** is `Audience Entered`.